chainray01/v2ray/README.md

-#### Project Overview
+## Project Overview

-This is a project for learning Python web scraping.
+This project is focused on learning and practicing Python web scraping techniques.

+**Note:** This project will be closed soon.